Tyrrrz/YoutubeExplode/Readme.md

 );
 ```

-Then retrieve metadata for a particular track:
+Then retrieve the metadata for a particular track:

 ```csharp
 // ...